on partitioning, formating and mounting partitions

 blkid - display information about available block devices.

-The blkid command allows you to display information about available block devices.
-For each listed block device, the blkid command displays available attributes such as its universally unique identifier (UUID), file system type (TYPE), or volume label (LABEL).
+For each listed block device, the blkid command displays available attributes such as

 lsblk - information about all or the specified block devices.